bigtreetech/docs/docs/KNOMI.md

         <p>Alternatively, following the installation's completion, the BOOT button may be pressed using a slender tool, such as a hex key.</p>
     </div>

+    !!! warning
+        Be careful not to slip and touch any of the other electronics!

 ### Connect Knomi to Wi-Fi

 !!! note "Wi-Fi Compatibility"